Thawing Quintessence: Priors, evidence, and likely trajectories: Constraints on thawing dynamics

 Within the class of thawing dark energy theories, some dynamics are more likely than others---both from a theoretical perspective, as reflected in our priors, and due to observational constraints, as encoded in the likelihood function.
 The posterior probability densities computed via MCMC or nested sampling capture both of these effects, and they can be directly used to compare the integrated posterior masses of different regions of parameter space corresponding to different families of theories.

 In practice, however, one may wish to spot-check whether a specific theory (corresponding to a single point in parameter space) or a one-parameter family of theories (\emph{e.g.,} exponential potentials with varying steepness) is compatible with observational data.
 This is not a question about posterior masses (which are, in these cases, infinitesimal), but rather about observational likelihoods.
 To visualize the likelihoods corresponding to different points in the Pad\'e-w parameter space, we can simply plot the MCMC posterior distributions using rescaled axes along which the priors from Eqs. (\ref{e_prioreps}-\ref{e_prioreta}) appear uniform.
-In particular, our new axes will scale linearly in $\sqrt{\epsilon_0}$ and in the (piecewise) cumulative density function of $\eta_0$ (see Fig. \ref{f_posteriors}).
+In particular, our new axes will scale linearly in $\sqrt{\epsilon_0}$ and in the (piecewise) cumulative density function of $\eta_0$ (see left panels of Fig. \ref{f_posteriors}).
 We choose to visualize the likelihoods using rescaled axes rather than uniform priors on the original axes (as was done in Ref. \cite{shlivko_optimal_2025}) because the posterior densities are more nicely behaved and less sensitive to smoothing artifacts.

-To directly identify which thawing dark energy theories are most compatible with the data, we have drawn gray, dashed contours in Fig. \ref{f_posteriors} corresponding to 32\% and 5\% of the maximum posterior density.
+To directly identify which thawing dark energy theories are most compatible with the data, we have drawn gray, dashed contours in the left panels of Fig. \ref{f_posteriors} corresponding to 32\% and 5\% of the maximum posterior density.
 We reiterate that in these rescaled axes, posterior densities simply represent observational likelihoods marginalized over the remaining cosmological parameters.
 For perfectly Gaussian posteriors, these contours would reproduce the standard $1\sigma$ and $2\sigma$ regions containing 68\% and 95\% of the posterior mass (plotted for comparison as black, solid contours).
 For non-Gaussian distributions, however, these posterior-mass-based contours may fail to include points in the parameter space with appreciable likelihoods.
-This happens most noticeably with the PantheonPlus combination of data, where many points with more than $5\%$ of the maximum posterior density lie outside of the $95\%$-posterior-mass contour.
-For other datasets, the falloff in posterior density is sufficiently close to Gaussian for this distinction to be hardly perceptible.
+This happens most noticeably for the DESI+CMB combination of data (top-left panel), where many points with more than $5\%$ of the maximum posterior density, for example, lie outside of the $95\%$-posterior-mass contour.
+For analyses including supernova data, the falloff in posterior density is sufficiently close to Gaussian for this distinction to be less significant.